TianZonglin/Ubuntu-Installog/README.md

 like tencent qq, or redalert2, or other applications.

 - method-1: install wine from Ubuntu-Software, then install windows apps with wine.
 With this, we could paly redalert2 or chat with windows-qq in ubuntu.
-- method-2: install an android simulator, I highly recommend this one ([download link](https://www.linzhuotech.com/index.php/home/index/download.html)), it's stable and fast and could give us the same using experience of android pad, if you just want to use qq or wechat in ubuntu, you need to try this.
+- method-2: install an android simulator, I highly recommend this one ([download link](https://www.linzhuotech.com/index.php/home/index/download.html)), it's stable and fast and could give us the same using experience of android pad, if you just want to use qq or wechat in ubuntu, you need to try this. (sreenshot: https://cdn.jsdelivr.net/gh/TianZonglin/tuchuang/img/Cache_32799f853a0e21fe..jpg)

 ### X. Ubuntu Using Tips